 During the global pandemic, Washington County is following guidance from the Centers for Disease Control and Prevention (CDC), the Oregon Health Authority and County Public Health officials to allow people who are camping outdoors to remain where they are, when safe to do so, to help limit the spread of COVID-19.
 Local governments are also impacted by the Supreme Court case Martin v.
 Boise that prohibits enforcement action against people who are sleeping outside due to lack of available shelter space in the community.

 Additional information and resources

-- To help someone in need get access to available services, please contact the County’s coordinated entry system, Community Connect at 503-640-3263 or visit https://www.co.washington.or.us/Housing/EndHomelessness/community-connect.cfm.
+- Help someone in need get access to available services by contacting Washington County’s coordinated entry system, Community Connect at 503-640-3263 or visit https://www.co.washington.or.us/Housing/EndHomelessness/community-connect.cfm.